Look professional during a webinar

 9. Poor picture quality makes it difficult to look good in a webinar

 If you feel like you need to buy an expensive camera to look good, stop.
 Of course, using the built-in laptop camera for professional webinars is not suitable, but buying expensive equipment does not solve the problem of poor image quality.
 The main investment worth making is a good internet connection.
 After all, if you broadcast an image from a mega-cool camera on a 2 Mb channel, and even on a weak computer, all that your participants will see is an intermittent video.
-So first — get fast and stable internet, unload the channel from other connections, get a moderately new laptop or computer, and then a camera.
+So first, make sure you have a fast and stable internet connection.
+Try to keep the network free from other active connections.
+Then, use a fairly recent laptop or computer and add a camera afterward.

 Learn more about choosing equipment in the article: How to choose a camera and microphone for a webinar.

-10. Picture quality isn’t everything — use headphones and a microphone headset too
+10. Good picture quality is not enough, make sure to use headphones and a microphone headset too

 Picture quality isn’t everything — use headphones and a microphone headset too